-A passionate, contemporary and easy-going Music Producer: "Steve is an incredible producer!
+I help singer-songwriters & bands to make the music they hear in their heads & to present it to the world in the most genuine form.
+"Steve is an incredible producer!
 He made us feel extremely comfortable.
 Very reasonable price & the quality of the track was way beyond our expectations.
-He created the perfect sound we were after & his talent in Production is insanely good.
-He made our song come to life."
-Beth & Kudz
+He created the perfect sound we were after."

-As a Producer, I offer fresh ears and objectivity to help make your unique musical vision into a reality, without the pressure or costs associated with posh, state-of-the-art studios.
+A Producer guides you through the recording process, offers fresh ears and objectivity to help make your unique musical vision into a reality.
+I work in a way that is relaxed and fun, without the pressure or costs associated with a state-of-the-art studios.

 - mixing an existing recording